hphilamore/teleoperated_robots/README.md

 		`
 	- Activate virtual environment e.g. run:[`source env/bin/activate`]
 - Install library to operate GPIO pins, run:[`pip3 install gpiozero rpi-gpio`]
-- Test everything is working by going into the subfolder for the relevant robot (tentacle_robot/ turtle_robot/ VR_robot) and running the motor test prpgram)
+- Test everything is working by going into the subfolder for the relevant robot (tentacle_robot OR turtle_robot OR VR_robot) and running the motor test prpgram)

 # Remote controlling the server Raspberry pi robot using the client computer
 ## Raspberry pi robot